 The murder was by no means a secret but no one was willing to confront him over it.

 For Ferguson, however, the war was local and personal, he knew his neighbours and he knew where their sympathies lay and from this there could be no hiding place.
 He and his men went from house to house and farm to farm rooting out those they believed to have pro-Union sympathies often killing them in their beds as they slept or in the fields as they worked.
-Regardless of their pleas, and whether or not he was on first name terms with them, they would be killed - a knock on the door from Champ Ferguson invariably meant death.
+Regardless of their pleas, and whether or not he was on first name terms with them, they would be killed.

-If so it was believed and his reputation such that lured to Wytheville, Virginia, on the pretext of receiving orders he was actually arrested and imprisoned for two months by the Confederate Authorities.
+If so it was believed and his reputation was such that whilst in Wytheville, Virginia, on the pretext of receiving orders he was arrested and imprisoned for two months by the Confederate Authorities.

 On 1 October, General James Burbridge led his Union Army, a large portion of which was made up of the 5th United States Coloured Cavalry against the lightly defended Salt Works.